bitrise-io/devcenter/_articles/en/getting-started/code-security.md

 tag:
 - getting-started
 - security
-summary: 'Bitrise uses virtual machines to run your builds.
+description: 'Bitrise uses virtual machines to run your builds.
 Every build is run in a clean VM: we discard the whole machine when the build finishes.
 We do not store your source code. '
 redirect_from: []